datagistips/MapFailbruaryChallenge/README.md

 ## Hashtag
 To communicate on social media, hashtag could be #30DayMapFailChallenge or #MapFailbruaryChallenge or #FailbruaryMapChallenge

-## Categories
+## Ideas of categories
-For the moments, the categories are :
+For the moments, the ideas are :

 1. Worst colors
 2. Worst data